mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2012/2012-08-14-something-other-than-a-java-object-was-returned-from-jsni-method/index.md

 ---
-title: "Something other than a Java object was returned from JSNI method"
+title: 'Something other than a Java object was returned from JSNI method'
-date: "2012-08-14"
+date: '2012-08-14'
 categories:
-  - "java"
+  - 'java'
 tags:
-  - "gwt"
+  - 'gwt'
-  - "jsni"
+  - 'jsni'
 ---

 [Google Web Toolkit](https://developers.google.com/web-toolkit/) allows building powerful bridges between the world of Java and JavaScript using so called [JS overlay objects](http://googlewebtoolkit.blogspot.co.nz/2008/08/getting-to-really-know-gwt-part-2.html).